“To affect the quality of the day, that is the highest of arts.”

 If you don't have anyone close by to hug during a bad day then pet your cat, dog, bird etc. It has a very similar calming and stress reliving effect.

 And it makes your animal companion happy and that in turn will boost your mood too.

 The body tips above often work well to change my perspective by altering my emotional state and energy level.

 Sometimes something more is needed though.

-So I start looking more actively for a better and more helpful viewpoint by asking myself a couple of questions.
+So I start looking more actively for a better and more helpful viewpoint on the situation at hand by asking myself a couple of questions.

 Three of my most commonly used questions that help me with that are: